Skip to content

 By Petr Samokhin

 The CMS wants JPEG.
-The client portal rejects PNG.
-You have PNG mockups from Figma or full-resolution screenshots from your PC.
-JPEG is smaller and opens everywhere, but you lose transparency when you convert.
-Flatten in your design tool first when alpha mattered in the layout.
-A white or brand-color background baked into the PNG before export usually looks better than a flat white surprise after conversion.
-Note which artboards in Figma already use an opaque fill so you do not flatten transparency you still need in the design file.
+The portal rejects PNG.
+You have Figma mockups or full-resolution screenshots.
+JPEG is smaller and opens everywhere, but you lose transparency.
+Flatten on a solid background in your design tool first when alpha mattered in the layout.

 PNG vs JPEG